metio/terraform-provider-k8s/docs/data-sources/kyverno_io_policy_v2beta1_manifest.md

 Required:

-- `expression` (String) Expression is the expression that will be evaluated as the value of the variable.
-The CEL expression has access to the same identifiers as the CEL expressions in Validation.
+- `expression` (String) Expression is the expression that will be evaluated as the value of the variable.The CEL expression has access to the same identifiers as the CEL expressions in Validation.
 - `name` (String) Name is the name of the variable.
-The name must be a valid CEL identifier and unique among all variables.
-The variable can be accessed in other expressions through 'variables' For example, if name is 'foo', the variable will be available as 'variables.foo'
+The name must be a valid CEL identifier and unique among all variables.The variable can be accessed in other expressions through 'variables'For example, if name is 'foo', the variable will be available as 'variables.foo'